Camping in Kandiyohi

 For a while, we watched the cutthroat competition of a beach-volleyball tournament, with teams mostly from the Twin Cities; for lunch, we walked next door and got juicy cheeseburgers off the patio grill at Melvin's.

-Then, we circled Green Lake to County Park 5, a Santee Dakota summer camp until the Dakota had to give it up in 1851.
+Then, we circled Green Lake to Green Lake County Park, a Santee Dakota summer camp until the Dakota had to give it up in 1851.
 The park's hills make it picturesque but problematic for tent campers, and its beach was a little small, though attractive, with a slide and raft.

-Still, it was the nicest we'd seen until we got to County Park 7 on Games Lake, just down the road from Sibley State Park.
+Still, it was the nicest we'd seen until we got to Games Lake County Park just down the road from Sibley State Park.

 Lifeguards watched swimmers from two platforms and from a wakeboard and platform in the water, which had a slide and two rafts.